VinGarcia/Simple-Iterator-Template/README.md

 ## Future Work:

 - Add reverse iterator capabilities
-- Adapt template to work as `const` (e.g. `const const_iterator`)
+- Adapt template to work as `const` (e.g. `const const_iterator` and `const iterator`)
-- Implement all operations required by STL iterators idiom.
+- Implement all operations required by the STL iterators idiom.

 ## Usage: